 Eight days of empowering outdoor character building adventures Sessions are Monday through Thursday over a two week period.
 Each day we meet at Saint Peter's University at 8:30 AM and end around 2:30 PM depending on that day's trip.
 Trips include hiking, a yoga hike, and waterfall rappelling!
 Breakfast and lunch is provided for all students.
 It culminates with a three day backpacking trip in the Catskill mountains.
-Youth will bond will being unplugged and working together to build the campsite.
+Youth will unplug and bond while working together to build the campsite.

 Wilderness on The Water

 Each summer we partner with Resilience Paddle Sports to bring you the Wilderness on the Water.
 These STEM infused adventures teach teens how to kayak and paddle board while playing games on the Hudson River.
 They also learn about local marine life, how to conduct water quality tests, and climate change’s impact on local waterways.
 Transportation to and from designated sites in Hudson County to the The Shipyard Marina in Hoboken is provided aboard a 15 passenger van.
 The furthest drop-off/pick-up sites can add up to an hour to the times below.
 Also provided: masks, sunscreen, and snacks.

 Our after-school program offers weekly team building, tutoring, mentoring and lessons in nature photography.
 This is coupled with monthly adventures in the wilderness.
 Wilderness Club is managed with support by college students that are alumni of Summer Treks.
 High school students that are alumni of Summer Treks provide secondary support tutoring.